21 sales memes everyone doing B2B sales in 2022 will get

-Let’s face it: 2021 isn’t going like any of us planned.
+Let’s face it: 2021 didn't go like any of us planned, and so far, 2022 has been an interesting ride as well.
 Whether you were excited about a big trip to some exotic place or even just spending nights out at your favorite restaurant with friends, this year hasn’t exactly played along.

 But if you’re a salesperson, things have probably been especially rough for you.
 (Which is why we've gathered some of our favorite sales memes for you.)